 All entries into the WUG are coordinated through UTSNZ.

 An interested National Sporting Organisation should complete an Expression of Interest by the June of the year before.

 Please contact Sarah Anderson if you wish to discuss.

 The next World University Summer Games are in Chengdu, China 26 June to 7 July, 2022.

 The World University Winter Games is a biennial, international multisport event that brings together the world best winter sport student-athletes for 11 days of intense competition.
 The World University Winter Games is second only to the Winter Olympic games in participant numbers and countries in attendance in winter competition.
 For UTSNZ, it is a chance to grow and continue New Zealand's success in the winter sport environment and show the world that New Zealand can be as competitive on ice and snow as it can in summer sports.
 The event consists of eight compulsory sports with the host nation having the ability to select up to a further three optional sports.

-The next World University Winter Games is in Lucerne, Switzerland 2021.
+The next World University Winter Games are in Lucerne, Switzerland 11 to 21 December 2021.

 World University Championships